OdellBIII/charity-dapp/README.md

 ## Getting Started

 - Install Metamask
-- Get ethere from Ropsten Test Network
+- Get ether from Ropsten Test Network
-- Access interface from the following page:
+- Access interface from the following page: TODO
 - Enjoy messing around with this prototype

 ## Future work